FightPandemics/FightPandemics/README.md

 ### Development Workflow
 We collaborate closely with the design and product team.
 The design team provides us with designs of the application on Figma.
 While the product team provides us with MVP requirements on Notion.

-* Please be sure to often merge or rebase the latest from the master branch into your feature/working branches to minimize merge conflicts and so that it doesn't fall too far behind master.
+* Please be sure to often merge or rebase the latest from the staging branch into your feature/working branches to minimize merge conflicts and so that it doesn't fall too far behind staging.
 * If possible, try to keep changes in pull requests small so that it'll be faster for reviewers to review and easier for contributors to make revisions.
 If you foresee there will be many changes, make sure to commit often.
 This will help break down a pull request more easily.

 ### Backend